HPA axis and stress

 Cortisol and depression

 Corticosteroids have long been known to be capable of altering a patient's mental status.
 High doses given acutely can lead to euphoria and long-term administration can lead to depression.
-Physiologically, it is also known that many patients with depression have increased production of CRH (corticoid releasing hormone) in the brain, and increased production of cortisol which results in increased
+Physiologically, it is also known that many patients with depression have increased production of CRH (corticoid releasing hormone) in the brain, and

 The dexamethasone suppression test is often positive in depressed individuals.
 A positive test finds that after the administration of dexamethasone there is: